 Can supervise: YES

-Dr Cranfield's current research interests are in using the tethered lipid bilayer membranes (tBLMs) in conjunction with electrical impedance spectroscopy to investigate the insertion and function of biological metabolites and antimicrobial peptides.
+Dr Cranfield's current research interests are in using the tethered lipid bilayer membranes (tBLMs) in conjunction with electrical impedance spectroscopy to investigate the insertion and function of membrane proteins, ion carriers, ion channels and antimicrobial peptides.

 - mechanosensitive ion channels